Singin' in the Rain

 5/5

-Emphasizes the importance of hard work, creativity, and integrity.
-It rewards honesty and talent over vanity and deception.
+Emphasizes the importance of hard work, adaptability, and the value of integrity over vanity and fame.

 Positive Role Models